Back to Learning CenterEmail Authentication

 The domain stays Unverified.
 Usually propagation (up to 24–48 hours) or a copy-paste error.
 Verify each hostname with dig or an external lookup, then click Check status.
 Records must match Mailgun's values exactly.

 SPF was added on the wrong host.
-The SPF record belongs on the sending domain — mg.yourdomain.com — not on the root (and not the other way around).
+The SPF record belongs on the sending domain, mg.yourdomain.com, not on the root (and not the other way around).
 A related trap from Mailgun's DNS FAQ: some DNS panels auto-append your domain to the host field, silently creating mg.yourdomain.com.yourdomain.com.
 If a lookup on the expected hostname returns nothing, this is the first thing to check.

 Two SPF records on one hostname.
-A second v=spf1 record doesn't add authorization — it invalidates both.
+A second v=spf1 record doesn't add authorization.
+It invalidates both.
 Merge every mechanism into a single record.

 A CNAME sits on the same hostname.
 DNS gives CNAMEs precedence, so a CNAME on your sending domain masks the SPF TXT record and verification fails.
 Remove the CNAME or pick a different subdomain for Mailgun.

 DMARC fails on the shared sandbox domain.
 Every account starts with a sandboxXXXX.mailgun.org domain, which Mailgun states is for testing only (it only delivers to up to five authorized recipients).
-Mail sent from it authenticates mailgun.org, not your domain, so nothing aligns — at p=quarantine or p=reject those messages fail DMARC.
+Mail sent from it authenticates mailgun.org, not your domain, so nothing aligns, at p=quarantine or p=reject those messages fail DMARC.
 Move real traffic to a verified custom domain.

 SPF passes but DKIM fails alignment.
 If reports show an aligned SPF pass but a misaligned DKIM signature (or d=mailgun.org), check which domain the message was actually sent through and review why DKIM signatures fail alignment.